Sami-Wafula/technical-writing/javascript/callback.md

 Introduction

 In JavaScript, functions are objects.
-Its therefore completely possible to assign functions to variables, create functions within other functions, return functions from other functions and we can also pass them as arguments to other functions (critically important in the callback concept)
+Its therefore completely possible to assign functions to variables, create functions within other functions and we can also pass them as arguments to other functions (critically important in the callback concept)

 - Functions as objects